 Circle Time is ubiquitous in preschools across the world.
 In the Waldorf schools, Circle Time is even continued into the grades.
 But one question I get a lot is this: Can you do Circle Time at home?
 Yes, you can!
 There are many ways of weaving this into your homeschool day.
 Here are some ideas for creating something that’s just right for you and your family.
 How to do Circle Time at home.

 First, a quick mention of how much I LOVE leading circles for larger groups.
 The intention of the circle is to build community while warming up for more focused work.
 And this works in the homeschool setting, at festivals, family gatherings or birthday parties, as well as at conferences!

 I really love leading Morning Circle at homeschooling gatherings to start off a day of learning.
-We’ll be starting each day at the Taproot Teacher Training weekend in Ohio in August with Morning Circle.
+We start each day at the Taproot Teacher Training weekend in Ohio in August with Morning Circle.
 (Come join us!)

-Here in this blog post, I want to give you a few highlights and some real actionable content for creating a Circle Time at home.
+Here in this blog post, I want to give you a few highlights and some really actionable content for creating a Circle Time at home.

 How To Do Circle Time at Home

 Circle Time, also known as Warm-Up Time or Group Time, is when everyone gathers together to share songs, verses, bean bag games, movement games and activities.
 These activities are all rhythmic in nature and involve the whole body.
 Circle Time is usually done first thing, and can last anywhere from 5-20 minutes depending on your family and the ages of your children.